sathesh7447/Calories_Burn_Prediction/README.md

 # Calories_Burn_Prediction
 Calories_Burn_Prediction using python, this repository contains all the python files and dependencies related to the project.

 Calories-Burned-Prediction Using Machine Learning.
 (Regression Use case)

-image

 Implemented Machine Algorithms are:
 1. Linear Regression